 In order to install a medallion, first, you must turn off the power to the lighting circuit.
 Turn off the circuit breaker or fuse and check the circuit with a tester. you can also turn on the light switch and leave it on while shutting off the breaker.
 When the light goes out, you've found the circuit.
-As I always will tell you, double-check the circuit with a tester.
+As we always will tell you, double-check the circuit with a tester.
 Safety first!

 Next, lower the ceiling fan canopy and disconnect the wiring from the electrical ceiling box.
 Take the fan down and install the medallion over the opening and center it.
 Reinstall the ceiling fan and wire it back up.
 Attach the canopy and tighten the mounting screws.
 You've now installed the medallion and made the ugly hole in the ceiling disappear.